Are Blade Helicopters A Good Choice To Start With?

 I suppose a very simple way to look at all this, is out of all the lower cost, entry level, small RC helicopters on the market, Blade is the only brand that allows you to truly "invest into the hobby"; if you don't mind being locked into Spektrum and their proprietary SMART technology.

 That is the one downside to Blade RC Helicopters - the proprietary direction Spektrum are going.
 This is unfortunate, and why I personally don't fly any Blade products anymore.
-With that said, most newbies love SMART, and it's certainly not a bad proprietary system to be locked into.
+With that said, most newbies love SMART, and if you have to be locked into a proprietary system, SMART is a good one!

 Blade has an array of helicopters to suit most budgets and ability levels.